 First impressions are everything.
 But when a commercial real estate investment opportunity initially whets an investor’s appetite it’s likely they haven’t even visited the property yet.

-Here’s what to look for when you initially visit the property:
+Here’s what to look for when you first visit your targeted commercial property:

 - Nearby businesses

 - Tenant inside information

 Get these things right and you’ll know whether it’s an opportunity to look further into.

 Let’s dive in further to these commercial property inspection ‘must-knows’: